BWDaniels97/QA-SFIA-1/README.md

 ## Jira Board

 I used Jira to plan out and keep track of my project.
-A Trello board (or equivalent Kanban board tech) with full expansion on user stories, use cases and tasks needed to complete the project.
+I used a Kanban board with full expansion on user stories, use cases and tasks needed to complete the project.
 It could also provide a record of any issues or risks that you faced creating your project.